-VCSA Research analyzed the 2018 UCUES Survey and the 2019 ACHA National College Health Assessment and came to these conclusions:
+VCSA Research analyzed the 2020 UCUES Survey and the 2021 ACHA National College Health Assessment and came to these conclusions:

-Based on these data, LGBTQ+ students appear to be a marginalized population that is growing in enrollment each year.
-However, these students are at higher risk for mental illnesses, physical illnesses, stress, sexual abuse, and verbal threats than their heterosexual peers.
-Further, LGBTQ+ students were more likely to experience food insecurity and financial worries than heterosexual students.
-LGBTQ+ students also do not feel respected on campus based on their sexual orientation compared to their heterosexual/straight peers.
-Responses might be impacted by social stigma attached to identifying as LGBQ, and by students' personal identity development timelines, possibly resulting in underreporting of LGBQ status.
-Finally, it is worth noting that UCUES and Banner are not an onymous data sources, leaving ACHA-NCHA, a randomized sample survey, as the only an onymous source for students to report on their sexual orientation and gender identity, thus limiting data collection opportunities.
+- LGBTQ+ students continue to be a growing population at UC Riverside, yet are still a marginalized group that face many challenges related to campus climate, health, well-being, and safety.
+Results from three UC Riverside campus data sources (UC Undergraduate Experience Survey 2020, ACHA-National College Health Assessment 2021, and enrollment data from UC Riverside Institutional Research via Banner) revealed troubling disparities in the student experiences for LGBTQ+ and heterosexual/straight students that suggest LGBTQ+ students face significant barriers that would make thriving at UC Riverside challenging without additional support and resources to address these struggles. - Responses might be impacted by social stigma attached to identifying as LGBQ, and by students' personal identity development timelines, possibly resulting in underreporting of LGBQ status.
+Finally, it is worth noting that UCUES and Banner are not an onymous data sources, leaving ACHA-NCHA, a randomized sample survey, as the only anonymous source for students to report on their sexual orientation and gender identity, thus limiting data collection opportunities.
 Taken together, these issues would most likely make attending UCR challenging without support and resources to combat these struggles.